 Squarespace is not free or open-source.
 It’s a subscription-based solution.
 They offer four plans, so if you choose an annual deal, it will cost you from $12 to $40 per month, depending on your selected features.
 Thankfully, there won’t be unpredictable expenses.

 - Personal plan: $12 monthly ($224 annually) – this is the price for a Squarespace basic version, which can cover your needs if you want to have your blog or a website with a limited number of pages and features.
 Also, in the scope of this plan, there can be only 2 contributors.

 - Business plan: $18 per month ($216 annually) – a business plan starts from this price.
 Unlike a personal plan, the business plan includes unlimited contributors, pages, and advanced features.
 It also includes 24/7 customer support as well as fully integrated eCommerce.
-However, Squarespace charges a 3% transaction fee in case you want to build a store based on this plan.
+However, Squarespace charges a 3% transaction fee if you want to build a store based on this plan.

-- eCommerce plan: $26 per month ($312 annually) – This one and the next plan cover options for creating eCommerce websites.
+- eCommerce plan: $26 per month ($312 annually) – This one and the next plan coverage options for creating eCommerce websites.
 In the scope of this plan, you will be able to set up a website based on the Business plan enhanced with advanced eCommerce tools.

 Mandatory WordPress costs:

 - Hosting – We’re sure you’re away that your website has to “live” somewhere.
 That’s called “hosting.”
 There are different options depending on site size, scope, and traffic.
 For an average website, estimated hosting fees are $12 per month.

 - A domain name – Aka, the name of your site.
 This asset has to be bought too.
 If you buy a domain and hosting together, you will probably get a combo discount.